Ahel2000/Fire/README.md

 # MARAUDERS
-The app is currently under development.
+This is a simple social media app is currently under development.
 This is being built by me in collaboration with @anisde85 and @m-sounak.

-This Project is lecenced under MIT Licence and terms are as follows:
+This Project is licenced under MIT Licence and terms are as follows:
 ```
 MIT License